-However, there are plenty of books for kids that I can read about that cheesy, saucy, and doughy goodness.
-Today, we are sharing some of our favorite pizza books and a fun pizza felt activity!
+My all-time favorite dinner is pizza.
+Oh, how I love a great thick crust pizza!
+My boys are quickly learning to share my love of this yummy treat.
+There are plenty of books for kids that I can read about that cheesy, saucy, and doughy goodness.
+Today, we are sharing some of our favorite pizza books for kids.

 Pizza at Sally’s by Monica Wellington takes us to Sally’s Pizzeria where we learn how a pizza is prepared for the customers.
 We learn about tomatoes that are grown for sauce, wheat that is grown for the crust and milk that is made into cheese.
 Colorful illustrations and short text make a great read for toddlers and preschoolers.

-We love Little Red Hen Makes a Pizza by Philomen Sturges.
+We love Little Red Hen Makes a Pizza by Philemon Sturges.
 It is a variation of the traditional Little Red Hen story.
-Duck, Dog and Cat are too busy to help Hen make the pizza, but in the end they help in a big way!
+Duck, Dog and Cat are too busy to help Hen make the pizza, but in the end, they help in a big way!

 Little Nino’s Pizzeria by Barbour is the story of a little boy who helps his dad at the pizzeria.